March 6-8, 2020

 Camporee is a weekend camp out for troops.
 Patrols compete in various competitions and are judged on leadership, teamwork, skill demonstration and Scout spirit.

-The registration fee is $16.50 for the first person and $15 for each additional person.
+The registration fee is $11.50 for the first person and $10 for each additional person who registers at the same time.
 Registration is completed by the unit leadership.

 Directions and Arrival